BryantFiallos/pset-9-skeleton/README.md

 * The game is played on a 7-by-6 grid of cells.
 * Players take turns placing pieces (red or yellow) on the board.
-* When a player places a piece on the baord, he or she does so by choosing a column.
+* When a player places a piece on the board, he or she does so by choosing a column.
 The piece is then placed in the first available cell in that column (starting from the bottom of the board).
 * A player wins if he or she places four consecutive pieces: vertically, horizotnally, or diagonally.
 * If the board is entirely filled without either player winning, the game ends in a tie.